Chelsea Joy Eats

 This board doesn't require you to turn on the oven, the stove, or the grill.
 All you've got to do is whip up the goat cheese dip, slice some veggies, and put together the board!

-My best tips for styling a grazing board
+My best tips for styling a charcuterie board

 I went deep into styling tips when I published a how to on building charcuterie boards.